ryanstraits/ryanstraits.github.io/_posts/2018-04-07-a-midlife-guide-to-growing-up.md

 I mean, aren't your thirties when you're supposed to have life figured out?
 And if not figured out, than at least well on your way.
 Or I guess that's what I had always assumed.
 In my younger years, if I ever looked ahead to life as a middle-aged man, I could only envision that future version of myself as someone who thoroughly had it all together.
 A married man?
 Yes.
 A family man?
 Sure.
 A career man?
 Naturally.
 And of course, the wisdom that would accompany each new phase.

 This, as I have discovered, is not actually how life works.
 Just because you're getting older in age, doesn't necessarily mean you're "growing up".
 Wisdom isn't just knowing more than you used to.
-It’s having the humility to acknowledge that the older you get, the <a href="https://twitter.com/ryanstraits/status/970835905974960128" target="_blank">less you truly know</a>
+It’s having the humility to acknowledge that the older you get, the <a href="https://twitter.com/ryanstraits/status/970835905974960128" target="_blank">less you truly know</a>.

-##### Just because the tree adds another ring, doesn't mean it's grown any closer to the sun.
+**_Just because the tree adds another ring, doesn't mean it's grown any closer to the sun._**

 ![](/assets/images/gabriel-jimenez-150063-small-edit.jpg)